 Playful Polka Dots

 Add a bit of whimsy with polka dots.
 I painted multicolored dots on a dresser for a child’s room, and it became an instant hit with both kids and adults.
+For more inspiration, explore other fun polka dot crafts you can make for your home.

 Funky Fabric Finish

 Covering drawer fronts with fabric is an unexpected twist.
 I used a bold floral fabric once, and it turned the dresser into a vibrant statement piece.
+It is one of my favorite dresser remodel ideas for adding instant personality.

 Bold and Bright with a Pop of Color

 Why not go bold?
-A friend of mine painted her dresser a vibrant teal, and it instantly added life to her otherwise neutral living room.
+A friend of mine painted her dresser a vibrant teal, and it instantly added life to her otherwise neutral upstairs living room.

 Artistic Splash with Paint Pouring